PostHog/posthog.com/contents/customers/assemblyai.md

     - Insights
 ---

-[AssemblyAI](https://www.assemblyai.com/) is an API platform which provides AI-powered transcription and speech recognition services.
-As a young company in the cutting edge field of AI modeling, AssemblyAI enjoys an all-hands-on-deck environment where teams wear many hats and have wide remits.
+[AssemblyAI](https://www.assemblyai.com/?utm_source=posthog&utm_campaign=case_study) is an API platform which provides powerful AI models to transcribe and understand speech.
+As a young company in the cutting-edge field of AI modeling, AssemblyAI enjoys an all-hands-on-deck environment where teams wear many hats and have wide remits.
 In such a fast-moving culture, having immediate access to reliable data is essential for decision-making about the future of the product.

 To enable this, AssemblyAI had previously used Mixpanel, but as the company grew and users flooded in, Mixpanel’s pricing model made it increasingly expensive.